Natal Rio Grande Do Norte, Brazil Travel Guide

 The main bus terminal (Rodoviária de Natal - Terminal Rodoviário Severino Tomaz da Silveira) connects Natal to other cities in Brazil's Northeast region and beyond.
 Major bus companies include Guanabara, Progresso, and Expresso Cabral.
 They offer various service levels.
 Popular routes link Recife, Fortaleza, João Pessoa, Maceió, and Salvador.
 Bus the quality differs from conventional seats to executive options with reclining seats, air conditioning, and sometimes restrooms.
 Booking tickets in advance is recommended.

 Major Highways (BR-101, BR-304) link Natal to other states and receive regular maintenance.
 Urban traffic in the city can be congested during peak hours.
 Always hold car doors locked and windows closed, especially when stopped in traffic.
-Avoid leaving valuables visible inside your vehicle.
+Avoid leaving valuables visible inside your car.
 Exercise caution when parking your car, particularly with informal parking attendants (Flanelinhas).

-The Port of Natal (Porto de Natal) receives occasional cruise ships, particularly in the From South america cruise season (roughly November to March).
+The Port of Natal (Porto de Natal) receives occasional cruise ships, especially in the From South america cruise season (roughly November to March).
 Cruise passengers typically disembark for shore excursions into the city.
 Local ferries or small boats operate for short crossings, such as across the Potengi River to Forte dos Reis Magos or to areas like Barra do Rio.
 These services are generally for local transport or short tourist trips.

 Receives cruise ships during the South American cruise season.